Isaac-Develops/Fetch-Rewards-Exercise-Isaac-Butterfield/README.md

   - Method: GET
   - Description: Gets all payer point balances.

-For an example of how these routes work, suppose you call "/add" with the following sequence of calls:
+For an example, suppose you call "/add" with the following sequence of calls:

   ```sh
   { "payer": "DANNON", "points": 1000, "timestamp": "2020-11-02T14:00:00Z" }